-- 1. Employees are eligible to accrue on a per pay period basis, up to eighty (80) hours of sick leave per year (3.08 hours per pay period) up to a maximum of 1200 hours.

-- 2. Employees who retire from the City may convert up to 1200 hours of accrued and unused sick leave to CalPERS service credit.

-- Each calendar year, employees may use up to one-half of his/her annual accrual (40 hours) for family sick leave purposes (for family members as identified in California Labor Code Section 233).
+- Employees are eligible to accrue on a per pay period basis, up to eighty (80) hours of sick leave per year (3.08 hours per pay period) up to a maximum of 1200 hours. - Accrued and unused sick leave will not be cashed out upon separation from employment. - 3.
+Employees who retire from the City may convert up to 1,200 hours of accrued and unused sick leave to CalPERS service credit. - 4.
+Each calendar year, employees may use up to one-half of his/her annual accrual (40 hours) for family sick leave purposes (for family members as identified in California Labor Code Section 233).

-- D. Holidays
+D. Holidays

 - 1. The following eleven days shall be observed as holidays for employees:

 - a.
 January 1;

 - b.
 The third Monday in January;

 - c.
 February 12;

 - d. the third Monday in February;

 - e. the last Monday in May;

 - f.
 July 4;

 - g.
 The first Monday in September;

 - h.
-The Monday or Friday closest to November 11 (if on a Wednesday, the holiday shall follow the City Hall calendar set by the City);
+November 11;

 - i.
-The fourth Thursday in November; - j.
-The day following the fourth Thursday in November; and - k.
-December 25 - 2.
-Holidays have a value equal to the regularly scheduled hours of work on the day the holiday is observed. - 3.
-If any of the foregoing holidays falls on a Saturday, the holiday will be observed on the preceding Friday.
+The fourth Thursday in November;

+- j.
+The day following the fourth Thursday in November; and

+- k.
+December 25

+- 2. Holidays have a value equal to the regularly scheduled hours of work on the day the holiday is observed.

+- 3. If any of the foregoing holidays falls on a Saturday, the holiday will be observed on the preceding Friday.
 If the preceding Friday is a regularly scheduled day off as identified as the 9/80 plan closed Friday, the holiday hours will be added to the floating holiday bank in the pay period that the holiday occurs.
-If any of the foregoing holidays falls on a Sunday, the holiday will be observed on the following Monday. - 4.
-Employees will receive nine floating holiday hours with the pay period that includes January 1st of each calendar year.
+If any of the foregoing holidays falls on a Sunday, the holiday will be observed on the following Monday.

+- 4. Employees will receive nine floating holiday hours with the pay period that includes January 1st of each calendar year.
 Floating holiday accrual is capped at fifty-four (54) hours.
-Should an individual be at the accrual maximum, no additional floating holiday hours will be granted until such time as the accrual is below fifty-four (54) hours. - 5.
-Employees who are required to work on a holiday may request to receive the value of the regularly scheduled hours as floating holiday hours.
-Requests for floating holiday hours must be approved by the Department director prior to the designated holiday. - 6.
-At the time of separation from employment, earned but unused holiday hours will be paid to the employee with the final paycheck at the employees' base hourly rate of pay. - E. Bereavement Leave
+Should an individual be at the accrual maximum, no additional floating holiday hours will be granted until such time as the accrual is below fifty-four (54) hours.

+- Employees who are required to work on a holiday may request to receive the

+value of the regularly scheduled hours as floating holiday hours.
+Requests for

+floating holiday hours must be approved by the Department director prior to

+the designated holiday.

+- At the time of separation from employment, earned but unused holiday hours will be paid to the employee with the final paycheck at the employees' base hourly rate of pay.